semi-supervised-paper/semi-supervised-paper-implementation/README.md

 CUDA_VISIBLE_DEVICES=0 python3 -m semi_supervised.experiments.mean_teacher.cifar10_test
 ```

-*Note: This code does not be tested on multiple GPUs, so there is no guarantee that the result is satisfying on multiple GPUs.*
+*Note: This code does not be tested on multiple GPUs, so there is no guarantee that the result is satisfying when using multiple GPUs.*